redhat-cip/dci-openshift-app-agent/samples/tnf_test_example/README.md

 This example deploys a couple of pods in different namespaces, to be used with the CNF Test Suite provided by [test-network-function](https://github.com/test-network-function/cnf-certification-test) in a multi-namespace scenario.

+Note that this example works in OCP versions equal or higher than 4.8.x.

 A possible configuration to deploy this sample is the following (note that variables that are not defined, such as the ones related to `cnf-cert` role, would use default values):

 ```yaml